This Chicken Parmesan Meatballs Recipe tastes just like your favorite chicken Parmesan! Make some today with fresh ingredients and delicious marinara.

 - Use a scoop.
 Not only will it make the process faster, but you’ll get uniform-sized meatballs that will bake more evenly.

-Enjoy these on their own or serve them over a plate of cooked pasta.
-They would even make a delicious meatball sandwich.
+Enjoy Italian chicken meatballs on their own or serve them over a plate of cooked pasta.
+They would even make a delicious meatball sandwich!

 FAQ – Common Recipe Questions